 How many times have we heard the previous words?
 Yet, when we fail to realize where Jesus was when he said this, we lose a great deal in how the disciples understood what Jesus said.

 So, let me share some very powerful things about Caesarea Phillipi.

-First, it is where the Jordan River starts.
+First, it is where the Jordan River flows from Mount Hermon (where snow melts and begins the long trek to the Dead Sea).
 In this video, you see it coming from underground.